modehnal/GNOMETerminalAutomation/article/presentation_article.md

 # Comparison of OpenQA vs Accessibility

   While OpenQA is a good product for what it does.
 It is in my opinion not usable for GNOME Desktop Automation, and not in sense that it cannot be used, it can very well be used with some degree of difficulty.
-I have seen it being used testing anaconda and that is perfect usecase.
+I have seen it being used testing anaconda and that is a perfect usecase.
 It would be my choice as well for parts of the system where Atspi cannot be used.

   As I mentioned, we are using the image matching in some capacity as well.
 From my experiences the image matching is very fragile, the tests are difficult to maintain and it is quite unscalable for our purposes.
 The few tests that I have written were a pain and I am the one who introduced this feature to our team, so I can imagine others were even more frustrated with it.
 We have it in a good enough state today but on any UI change we have to redo the needles.
 There were instances where I could not differentiate between new and old needle, to my eye it looked exactly the same but the new needle started passing the test.
 It is quite a long process to write even a single test.

   On the other hand with Atspi, if we see a failed test, most of the times it is a bug or the UI label or placement has changed.
 On bugs the issue is clear and there is nothing to be changed on automation side.
-On UI change we check Screenshot or Video to see what happened and usually we can fixed the test very quickly by changing order of clicks or rewritting a string.
+On UI change we check Screenshot or Video to see what happened and usually we can fix the test very quickly by changing order of clicks or rewriting a string.
 Once the suite is written, it can be easily expanded with new test cases and maintained through different version releases.
-There are some issues we encounter when writting the tests that cause instability and has to be accounted for but once the suite is tried and tested it is very stable.
+There are some issues we encounter when writing the tests that cause instability and has to be accounted for but once the suite is tried and tested it is very stable.

-  For me personally there is no comparison of the two but there is no question about difficulty of comparison between two images and working with python objects.
+  For me personally there is no comparison of the two but there is no question about difficulty of comparison between two images and working with Python objects.
 Working with objects will always be more stable.

 # Usage with GTK4

-  While what I have described here will work for GTK4 Applications you will soon find that there are extra steps required.
+  While what I have described here will work for GTK4 Applications, you will soon find that there are extra steps required.

   There is a question of `shadows`.
 GTK4 applications have large shadows and that shadow left upper corner is the base (0, 0) of the application.
-So when you attempt to click the click will be very much in the wrong place.
+So when you attempt to click, the click will be very much in the wrong place.

   To fix this you can use the `update_coords()` method from `dogtail.rawinput` to offset (x, y) of the final coordinate.

-  I still hope I will be able to remove this method in the future and figure out the size of the `shadows` dynamically based on the application so that the user is not forced to make manually offset for all clicks, although my recent experimenting and reasearch is proving me worng.
+  I still hope I will be able to remove this method in the future and figure out the size of the `shadows` dynamically based on the application, so that the user is not forced to make manually offset for all clicks, although my recent experimenting and research is proving me wrong.

   This offset, while working with GTK4, will now cause the GTK3 applications actions to be in the wrong place and there is no reason for a suite to not use both.